-When the Nazis overran Czechoslovakia in 1938 there were 303 synagogues in the
+In 1938 Czechoslovakia there were 303 synagogues in the

 country and approximately 380,000 Jews.
-Of the Jews, approximately 270,000 were rounded up and sent to the Terezin concentration camp.
-In the following months most were sent to the gas chambers in Auschwitz, Treblinka and other death camps.
-Of the synagogues, countless were burned to the ground and destroyed.
-According to historical records, when the synagogues were destroyed some Torahs were rescued and stored at abandoned synagogue and warehouses near Prague where they were catalogued by employees from the Jewish Museum of Prague, who most likely all died in the gas chambers.
-The Torahs, which came mostly from the small, desolated Jewish communities of Bohemia, Moravia, and Silesia, eventually came under the communist control of the Czech State Cultural Agency (Artia).
+According to historical records, when the synagogues were destroyed some Torahs were rescued and stored at abandoned synagogue and warehouses near Prague where they were catalogued by employees from the Jewish Museum of Prague.
+Most likely few of the employees survived the gas chamber.
+The Torahs, which came mostly from the small, desolated Jewish communities of Bohemia, Moravia, and Silesia, eventually came under the communist control of the Czech State Cultural Agency.

 After having the scrolls examined to establish their authenticity, Ralph Lablon, agreed to purchase 1564 Torah scrolls for $30,000.
 The Torah scrolls arrived at Westminster, in London in 1964.
 Thereafter for the next few years the scrolls were examined by scribes to determine those which were kosher and could be repaired or restored and those which were in such a poor condition that they could only be used as part of a memorial.

-Subsequently a charitable trust was established called the Memorial Scrolls Trust which was given the task of distributing the Torahs throughout the world to be a worldwide memorial to the Jewish Holocaust tragedy.
+Subsequently a charitable trust was established called the Memorial Scrolls Trust which was given the task of distributing the Torahs (on a long term loan basis) throughout the world to be a worldwide memorial to the Jewish Holocaust tragedy.
 Their goal is to link 1000 Torah Scroll holders to the MST and to each other, ensuring their Torah scrolls remain identified, their location known, and visitors to their site learn about this special legacy.

 – Mort Scult President of Temple Solel 1969-1971